Velaupy/bad-apple/README.md

 made using OpenCV

-to install the required modules, run "pip install -r requirements.txt" in the folder
+to install the required python modules, run "pip install -r requirements.txt" in the folder